howetuft/LuxCore/README.md

 Ensure the following software is also installed and available in the PATH:

 - Git
+- Github CLI (for dependency signature checking: optional, but recommended)
 - Python 3
 - Conan (`pip install conan`)
 - CMake